 Can I take my pet?

-Yes this is possible under the Pet Travel Scheme.
-The arrangements will be different depending on route and ship, please call us on 0330 159 5015 for advice.
+Yes, you can bring your pet.
+The arrangements will be different depending on route and ship, please call us on 021 4277 801 for advice.

 Can I take my registered assistance dog?

-If travelling with a registered assistance dog it is essential you notify us and that the dog complies with the Pet Travel Scheme and you should carry the appropriate documentation with you.
+If travelling with a registered assistance dog it is essential that you notify us and that you carry the appropriate documentation with you.

 Will my holiday accommodation be suitable for me?